<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 Some of our students already have Bachelor's degrees in majors other than engineering and are looking to apply directly to M.S. or M.Eng. programs at different Universities.
 While many engineering graduate programs do accept students from backgrounds other than engineering, they typically require students to take some pre-requisite engineering classes prior to applying.
 Laney offers many of the pre-requisite classes that these graduate programs require.

 Many high school students have taken our classes as concurrent or dual enrollment classes.
-Taking college courses while you are in high school can help you explore your different interests and can help boost your application and make you stand out as an exceptional student when applying to universities.
+Taking college courses while in high school can help you explore your different interests and can help boost your application and make you stand out as an exceptional student when applying to universities.

-Our most popular classes for current high school students are
+Our most popular classes for current high school students are:

 • ENGIN 10 - Introduction to Engineering (no pre-requisites)